Merck Manual

 • CHARGE (coloboma, heart defects, atresia of the choanae, retardation of mental and/or physical development, genital hypoplasia, and ear abnormalities)

-There are 5 major types of esophageal atresia ( see Figure: Types and relative frequencies of esophageal atresia and tracheoesophageal fistula Types and relative frequencies of esophageal atresia and tracheoesophageal fistula Types and relative frequencies of esophageal atresia and tracheoesophageal fistula ).
+There are 5 major types of esophageal atresia (see figure Types and Relative Frequencies of Esophageal Atresia and Tracheoesophageal Fistula).
 Most of the types also involve a fistula between the trachea and esophagus.

-Most infants present during the neonatal period, but infants with the H type fistula may not present until later in life.
+Most infants present during the neonatal period, but infants with the H-type fistula may remain undiagnosed until late in infancy or childhood; there are case reports of H-type fistulas not presenting until adulthood (1).

 Characteristic signs are excessive secretions, coughing and cyanosis after attempts at feeding, and aspiration pneumonia.
 Esophageal atresia with a distal fistula leads to abdominal distention because, as the infant cries, air from the trachea is forced through the fistula into the lower esophagus and stomach.